-Very popular activity on the island with variety of trails for riding.
+A very popular activity on the island with a variety of trails for riding.
 Please choose responsibly which finca you are supporting and make sure horses are healthy, respected and well kept.
 We were happy with our two gorgeous companions from a rental nearby our Airbnb.

 Prices are generally from $5 to $7 per hour, time required around 2-3 hours.

 This place was our little oasis and we ended up spending all day hanging out and meeting other people.
 Amazing space surrounded by over 300 cacao trees, raw chocolate factory, yoga temple and superfoods cafe.
 Make sure you try their smoothies and the famous The Magic Ball.
 They also accept volunteers to take part in their projects!

 Lots of people go on hikes and climb volcanoes Conception and Maderas although we were very sceptical about it.
 If you are motivated enough we would suggest to first read reviews and beware of difficulties – lesson learned from Guatemala.
 Another difficult trek – San Ramon waterfall.
 Honestly, we weren’t sure what was the hype about.
 Perhaps we are spoilt with much more beautiful waterfalls but this just wasn’t worth to climb 4km in the heat.